jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.insdelln(nlines)

-   Insert *nlines* lines into the specified window above the current line.
+   Inserts *nlines* lines into the specified window above the current line.
 The *nlines* bottom lines are lost.
 For negative *nlines*, delete *nlines* lines starting with the one under the cursor, and move the remaining lines up.
 The bottom *nlines* lines are cleared.
 The current cursor position remains the